oriuminc/jenkins-inception/README.md

     Manage Jenkins > Reload Configuration from Disk

-  - Current timezone is hardcoded for `America/Toronto` in `/etc/timezone`.
-Perhaps better to set a JAVA_ARG in `/etc/default/jenkins`.
   - When GitHub authentication isn't set up, default security allows free-for-all signups with immediate access.
 You'll want to signup your first admin user, and then lock down Jenkins: